Why Do I Keep Reacting This Way in Relationships?

 It’s tempting to act like everything is fine once the argument is over.
 But unresolved tension lingers.
 Even if the issue itself feels "settled," emotions can still be raw.

-If you’re wondering how to repair a relationship after a fight, one of the first steps is acknowledging the emotional impact—without rehashing every detail.
+If you’re wondering how to repair after a fight, one of the first steps is acknowledging the emotional impact—without rehashing every detail.

 You don’t have to dissect the argument.
 Just recognizing it can stop resentment from growing in silence.